unknown source

 - graph class stars has unbounded vertex integrity

-- graph class disjoint cycles has unbounded distance to perfect
+- graph class cycles has unbounded distance to perfect

-- cycle upper bounds maximum leaf number by a constant
+- graph class cycle has constant maximum leaf number

 - graph class cycle has unbounded girth

-- maximum leaf number $k$ upper bounds feedback edge set by $k^{\mathcal O(1)}$ – M. Bentert (personal communication)
+- maximum leaf number upper bounds feedback edge set by a polynomial function – M. Bentert (personal communication)

-- bounded components $k$ upper bounds cutwidth by $k^{\mathcal O(1)}$ – By greedily placing one component after another.
+- bounded components upper bounds cutwidth by a polynomial function – By greedily placing one component after another.

 - bounded bounded components does not imply bounded distance to perfect – By a disjoint union of small components with distance to perfect at least 1.